 Built in 1969, by the Ingalls Iron Works Company of Decatur, Alabama (hull #1682) as the Esso Connecticut for the Esso Shipping Company of Wilmington, Delaware.

 In 1972, the Esso Shipping Company became the Exxon Shipping Company of Wilmington, Delaware where the tug was renamed as the Exxon Connecticut.

-In 1993, she was acquired by the Eklof Marine Corporation of Staten Island, New York where she retained her name.
+In 1992, she was acquired by the Eklof Marine Corporation of Staten Island, New York.
+Where she was renamed as the Great Gull.